 There are also certain medical conditions including Ectodermal Dysplasia (missing permanent teeth or teeth that grow peg-shaped or pointed), Amelogenesis (defective tooth enamel), and Dentinogenesis Imperfecta (abnormal dentin formation) that might cause you to need a reconstruction.

 People who receive full mouth reconstruction have usually spent months or even years in pain due to their dental problems.
 Their ability to eat or speak is often limited or diminished by their teeth.
 This is why out of all the services we offer, restorative work is so rewarding for us here at Taylor General & Cosmetic Dentistry.

-Adventages of a full mouth reconstruction over dentures
+Advantages of a full mouth reconstruction overdentures

 While reconstruction may require more time and money upfront, many patients opt for it over dentures because of the long-lasting freedom and benefits of having your own teeth.
 Denture wearers deal with problems including discomfort, gum irritation, halitosis, slippage, and chewing issues.
-Dentures can also be hard to keep clean, and can affect the individual’s confidence when eating and speaking.
-Speak with Dr. Taylor to discuss whether or not full mouth reconstruction will be a beneficial treatment plan for yourself.
+Dentures can also be hard to keep clean and can affect the individual’s confidence when eating and speaking.
+Speak with Dr. Rath to discuss whether or not full mouth reconstruction will be a beneficial treatment plan for yourself.